Thinking of quitting your job?

 Step 3: Before you set your last day

 You've accepted an offer, and you're looking forward to those greener pastures you see up ahead.
-Once again, consider taking a beat before you finalize your exit plans, as setting your last day strategically might help you maximize your benefits.
+Once again, consider taking a moment before you finalize your exit plans, as setting your last day strategically might help you maximize your benefits.
 In particular, look into the following:

 • Bonus dates—Employers often have a set policy that determines when a departing employee will or won't still be eligible for a bonus, like a date that you must still be employed through.